H-Edward/Discord-Go-Music-Bot/README.md

 /volume 100

+Show the current volume for the guild
+/currentvolume

+Skip the current video playing
 /skip

-.stop
+Stop all playback and clear the queue
+/stop

-Show the current queue of videos
+Show the current queue of videos excluding the current video /queue
-/queue

 Delete the last 50 messages in the channel
 /nuke 50

+See the bot's uptime (requires server admin)
+/uptime

+See the bot's version (requires server admin)
+/version
 ```

 All the other commands can be seen by messaging: